Notes to the consolidated

 Liabilities for equity-settled share-based payment arrangements

-These consolidated financial statements are presented in euro, which is the Company's functional currency.
-All financial information presented
+ese consolidated financial statements are presented in euro, which is the Company's functional currency.

-The preparation of consolidated financial statements in conformity with IFRSs requires management to make judgements, estimates and assumptions
+ie preparation of consolidated financial statements in conformity with IFRS requires management to make

-the estimates are revised and in any future periods affected.
+e recognised in the period in which the estimate is revised and in any future periods affected.